Turk Kardiyol Dern Ars. 2018; 46(2): 103-110 | DOI: 10.5543/tkda.2018.51001

 , Ömer Kozan11

-Dr. Siyami Ersek Thoracic and Cardiovascular Surgery Training and Research Hospital, Department of Cardiology Istanbul, Turkey
+Department of Cardiology, Dr. Siyami Ersek Thoracic and Cardiovascular Surgery Training and Research Hospital, İstanbul, Turkey

-Atrial fibrillation, iron deficiency, inflammation
+Atrial fibrillation, inflammation; iron deficiency.

 How to cite this article